OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-output-metadata-schema.md

                   </xs:element>
                   <xs:element name="AudioTracks" minOccurs="0">
                     <xs:annotation>
                       <xs:documentation>each physical AssetFile can contain in it zero or more audio tracks interleaved into an appropriate container format.
-This is hello collection of all those audio tracks</xs:documentation>
+This is the collection of all those audio tracks</xs:documentation>
                     </xs:annotation>
                     <xs:complexType>
                       <xs:sequence>
                         <xs:element name="AudioTrack" maxOccurs="unbounded">
                           <xs:annotation>
-                            <xs:documentation>a specific audio track in hello parent AssetFile</xs:documentation>
+                            <xs:documentation>a specific audio track in the parent AssetFile</xs:documentation>
                           </xs:annotation>
                           <xs:complexType>
                             <xs:sequence>